 In an age when online shopping has taken over shopping on the high street, car dealerships seem to have so far retained their popularity and importance as part of the car-buying process.

 Refurbishing a car showroom is no easy task.
-The space must be stylish, welcoming and have enough space to ensure that all the functions of the showroom can happen with ease.
+Space must be stylish, welcoming and be enough to ensure that all the functions of the showroom can happen with ease.
 Exciting displays and modern atmospheres leave powerful impressions on customers and have a direct impact on sales.

 Regardless of make or model, motor cars are an expensive commodity, which requires considerable research and consideration.
 Therefore, adding elements of exclusivity and desirability at the showroom is key.